 - Where appropriate we liaise with outside agencies to inform our practices and approaches for students with social and emotional needs. - We have commissioned external counselling and mentoring services into the school. - We have qualified ELSAs and are in the process of training more staff on this programme.
-ELSA trained members of staff run 1:1 or small group interventions for social, emotional, mental health development sessions for students who require it. - We offer an inclusion space to students who may require it.
-From this space we offer SEMH

-- support to students as per their IEP & EHCPs. - All staff have been trained in a trauma informed approach so that they are able to appropriately support the emotional needs of students. - Our anti-bullying policy sets out our approach to bullying.
+ELSA trained members of staff run 1:1 or small group interventions for social, emotional, mental health development sessions for students who require it. - We offer staff led mentoring and coaching for students with social, emotional and mental health difficulties. - We offer an inclusion space to students who may require it.
+From this space we offer SEMH support to students as per their presenting needs. - All staff have been trained in a trauma informed approach so that they are able to appropriately support the emotional needs of students. - Our anti-bullying policy sets out our approach to bullying.